deso-protocol/docs/devs/backend-api.md

 GET /
 ```

-Basic endpoint to test if your BitClout node is running.
+Basic endpoint to test if your DeSo node is running.

 **Parameters**